Informatievlaanderen/VSDS-LDES-E2E-testing/demos/027.server-order-members-collection/README.md

-# LDES Server Can Create a Snapshot
+# LDES Server Imposes An Ingest Order Per Collection
 This scenario verifies that the LDES server imposes an order on ingested members per collection.
 It uses a [custom context](./docker-compose.yml) containing an LDES Server backed by a data store (mongodb).

 For this test you can use the provided [dataset](./data).